 People who are immersed in a company will innately have the knowledge that allows them to ask good follow-up questions.
 They know the market, their competitors, what’s possible with their technology – and that allows for the spontaneous “well, what about this?” questions that often uncover really useful insights.

 That doesn’t mean that you need to figure out all the details on your own, though!

 Then reverse roles: have the researcher observe while you conduct an interview.
-They'll hear where you accidentally asked a biased question, or pick up on the point where the interviewee clammed up, and be able to guide you on how to improve next time.
+They’ll hear where you accidentally asked a biased question and can kick you under the table.
+They’ll notice that moment where the interviewee clammed up, and be able to guide you on how to improve next time.